MartinMachac/TextClassification/README.md

 Models hyper parameters optimization has not been done to some extent but there is very likely still some space from improvement.
 Especially with DNN it can be time consuming.

-You can compare the results with other similar experiments
+You can compare the above results with other similar experiments

 | Name | Details | Accuracy
 | --- | --- | --- |